 We are two volunteers who run the rescue out of our personal residences.
 Melissa, in Manchester, has the pups in her personal home and also works a full-time job outside of rescue.
 Because of that, her time for appointments is very limited and generally reserved for folks who have submitted applications and are ready to meet a specific dog.
 In New Boston, Ross’ property includes a separate building for the dogs in her care.
 She is a stay-at-home mom outside of rescue as well, which means her time is a bit more flexible.
 Typically, if folks want to come and visit some dogs, or simply meet us and talk to us about our rescue and our dogs (which we are most happy to do!), that can be done in New Boston by appointment or prior arrangement.
 The majority of weekends each year are Open House-style at Ross’ home.
 Simply e-mail her anytime during the week to confirm.
 (Sometimes, we don’t have any pups left looking for a home by the time Saturday comes around and gratefully, she does get a vacation once a year!)
 Thank you for respecting our personal homes and property.

-Our puppies are $475 and adult dogs are $425.
+Our adoption fees for puppies range from $475-$525 typically.
+Adult dogs range from $300-$425 typically.
 Occasionally, we have dogs available at reduced adoption fees for various reasons.
-Adoption fees are listed with the particular dog’s posting on our website and on Petfinder.com.
+Adoption fees are listed with the particular dog’s posting on our website and on Petfinder.com, and those fees supersede the ranges given here.